-G Living Indigenization If we are authentically Living Indigenization, then we take actions means Indigenous in support of Indigenization on all levels.
+Living Indigenization If we are authentically Living Indigenization, then we take actions is a support of Indigenization on all levels.
+Living Indigenization is a means Indigenous in support of Indigenization on all levels.
 Living Indigenization is a process and means we live up to our roles and breathe life into our ways of knowing, responsibilities.
 Living Indigenization weaves a colonial worldview being, relating, and with Indigenous worldviews.
 Indigenizing ourselves and daily doing are part of practices is a way of life.
 Living Indigenization aims to generate hospitable conditions for Indigenous ways of knowing, being, relating, and doing.